Adolescent Pregnancy Prevention Bill: Senate

-Cynthia Villar expressed her intention to co-author on September 2024 but withdrew in January 2025.
+Cynthia Villar expressed her intention to co-author in September 2024 but withdrew in January 2025.
 Raffy Tulfo expressed intention to co-author in December 2024.

 The proposed legislation has yet to reach the second reading.

 Following opposition by Project Dalisay in January 2025 and the withdrawal of signatures by seven senators from the associated committee report, Risa Hontiveros, on January 22, 2025, filed a substitution bill to amend the contentious provisions of SB 1979.

 Content

 Both the House and Senate versions of the Adolescent Pregnancy Prevention Bill tackle sex education for adolescents.
 The Angelica Natasha Co of the Barangay Health Wellness Partylist notes that the two differs in content and construction.

 The house version calls for the development of community-based and culturally-sensitive, age-and developmentally-appropriate comprehensive adolescent sexuality education (CASE).

 The senate version proposes comprehensive sex education guided by Department of Education and "international standards".

 Reception

 Project Dalisay

 The proposed Adolescent Pregnancy Prevention Bill did not receive any significant reception until January 2025, when the Project Dalisay was launched by the National Coalition for the Family and the Constitution (NCFC).

 The NCFC published a viral video featuring Maria Lourdes Sereno, Philippine Council of Evangelical Churches Legal Advisory and Public Policy Review Commission chairperson and former chief justice.
 In the video it claims an "international program" by the UNESCO, United Nations Population Fund), and the UNICEF is in place to hypersexualize children at a very early age will encourage childhood masturbation as young as four years old.
 The group says that the "international standards" for the comprehensive sex education (CSE) in the proposed bill will be patterned after UNESCO and World Health Organization standards.

 Project Dalisay refuses to categorize its action as spreading fake news or fearmongering and that its campaign is an attack against a specific politician.